mdavids/rfc/content/draft-davids-forsalereg-15.md

 This may result in reputational damage to the party parsing the record.

-An even more serious scenario arises when the content of the TXT record is insufficiently validated and sanitized, potentially enabling attacks such as XSS or SQL injection.
+An even more serious scenario arises when the content of the TXT record is not properly validated and sanitized, potentially enabling attacks such as XSS or SQL injection.

 Therefore, it is **RECOMMENDED** that any parsing and publishing is conducted with the utmost care.
 Possible approaches include maintaining a list of validated URIs or applying other validation methods after parsing and before publishing.